renan-/reviser/README.md

 	reviser add makefile?
 'Existence of makefile'
 	#            method       associated label

-Labels are stored in reviser's installation directory, in a file called *labels.yml*.
-We don't include them in the workspace at this point, but we could later depending on feedback.
+Labels are stored in your workspace, in a file called *labels.yml*.
+You can also edit them by hand if you prefer.

 ###Extensions
 Extensions are in fact Criteria we didn't want to include into reviser's core.